Juiced Hyperscorpion Review

 Now, the HyperScorpion doesn’t run into that problem yet.
 However, one thing’s for sure, and it’s that this borders between becoming a motor-vehicle rather than just a simple e-bike.

-Well, if you do get into trouble with a Karen who argues that you’re riding a motorcycle, you can just outrun her with your 52V and 19.2Ah electric battery.
-The HyperScorpion can travel up to 70 miles before you’re at risk of losing out on power—which is almost double that of the Scrambler and Scorpion’s range!
+Well, if you do get into trouble with a Karen who argues that you’re riding a motorcycle, you can just outrun her with your 52V and 19.2Ah electric battery, which is the same battery you get on the RipCurrent S. The HyperScorpion can travel up to 70 miles before you’re at risk of losing out on power—which is almost double that of the Scrambler and Scorpion’s range!

 The package comes with a standard 2 Amp charger, but you can also get a turbo charger that puts out 4 Amps to cut the charging time in half.